DragosTrandafir/MovieRentalManagementSystem/README.md

 # MovieRentalManagementSystem
 Designing a movie rental management system that can handle different types of movies.

+TO RUN THE PROJECT, create a project in a C++ IDE, I recommend Visual Studio Community or C Lion.
+Copy all the headers (.h) ,cpp (.cpp) files and after that run the main.cpp.

 Requirement:

 Design a Movie Rental Management System that can handle different types of Movies.